phogroup/pho_group_website/content/authors/hieu/_index.md

   #- Visitors
 ---

-My current work focuses on the application of deep learning techniques to physics-based problems.
-My interests encompass deep learning, machine learning, and optimization methods, as I explore the field of artificial intelligence.
+Hieu's work focused on the application of deep learning techniques to physics-based problems.
+His interests encompass deep learning, machine learning, and optimization methods.